joeornstein/promptr/README.md

 The estimated probability distribution for each completion is now a list of dataframes in the `out` column.
-We can compute a simple sentiment score by computing the estimated probability each tweet is Positive minus the estimated probability the tweet is Negative:
+We can compute a simple sentiment score by taking the estimated probability each tweet is Positive minus the estimated probability the tweet is Negative:

 ``` r
 masterpiece_tweets$score <- masterpiece_tweets$out |>